Good Gut Health is vital for a strong and balanced Immune System

 Best prebiotic food sources: apples, asparagus, artichokes, bananas, broccoli, cauliflower, fennel, garlic, legumes, leeks, onions, pak choi, wheat and oats (avoid if you have a gluten intolerance).

 Probiotics are microorganisms and the "friendly" gut bacteria.
-They provide many health benefits, such as improving the intestinal microbial balance and boost the immune system.
+They provide many health benefits, such as improving the intestinal microbial balance and supporting the immune system.

 Best probiotic food sources: fermented foods such sauerkraut, fermented tempeh (type of soya), miso, kefir and yogurt.